OmaarMohamed/Dinamo-Technical-Assignment/README.md

-// Dinamo MEA Technical Assignment + React TypeScript CRUD Application with JSONPlaceholder API This project is a simple web application built using React and TypeScript that demonstrates my ability to interact with a public API, display data in a UI, and handle common operations like fetching, displaying, and manipulating data.
+# Dinamo MEA Technical Assignment + React TypeScript CRUD Application with JSONPlaceholder API
+# This project is a simple web application built using React and TypeScript that demonstrates my ability to interact with a public API, display data in a UI, and handle common operations like fetching, displaying, and manipulating data.
 The application integrates with the JSONPlaceholder API and uses Ant Design for the UI framework.

-Task Overview
-The project consists of the following tasks:

-Core Tasks (Must-Have)
-Fetch and Display Data
+# Fetch and Display Data:

 Fetched data from the /posts endpoint of the JSONPlaceholder API in => PostsPage Component.
 Displayed the fetched data in a table using Ant Design’s Table component in => PostsTable Component.